Skip to main content

 The user can track the history/changes in the dataset Vali from version v1.52.
 You can access this option by clicking on the clock symbol in the details tab.
 The History tab also shows the time at which the dataset Vali has been changed and by which user.
 Also, the user has an additional column where the user can input the reasons for the change.

 To see the dataset values, before and after, click on the small icon near the discussion to see the changes.
-Please refer to the gif on how you can see the history of datasets.
+Please refer to the Video Visualizing Dataset Changes on how you can see the history of datasets.

 JavaScript errors detected